shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 }
 {% endhighlight %}

 I found Gulp to be super-easy for tasks like compiling stylesheets, views and javascripts.

-But first of all, let's initialize an NPM project with `npm init`.
-Then, we need to install our development tools:
+But before we continue with Gulp, let's initialize an NPM project with `npm init` and install the plugins required:

 {% highlight bash %}
-npm install -g gulp bower
+npm install -g gulp
 {% endhighlight %}

-We will be building our Jade, SCSS and ES6+ files with Gulp, so we do not need to install all those tools globally - only as plugins for Gulp:
+And Gulp plugins:

 {% highlight bash %}
-npm install --save-dev gulp gulp-babel gulp-scss gulp-jade gulp-install
+npm install --save-dev gulp gulp-babel gulp-scss gulp-jade
 {% endhighlight %}

 I will describe how Gulp works and how we can use it in our project in a minute.
-For now, let's just install the project dependencies.
+For now, let's just install the front-end dependencies.
 Let's make them use fixed versions, so when we update our project, nothing gets broken.
-To make our development quick, we'll be using *Twitter Bootstrap*.
-Let's fill out the `bower.json` file automatically:
+To make our development quick, we'll be using *Twitter Bootstrap* and manage all fron-end dependencies with *Bower*.
+Bower will fill out the `bower.json`, a file, telling Bower which libraries to use, automatically:

 {% highlight bash %}
+npm install -g bower
 bower init
 bower install --save bootstrap angular
 {% endhighlight %}